 David first got the bug for long distance cycling in his early teens when he would accompany his parents to Palm Springs and go on long rides while his parents were off playing gold.
 He started cycling seriously in 1989 when he first entered the bike business and became the Director of Advertising and Promotions for Tioga Bicycle Components and Shogun Bicycles.
 Later, he formed an independent advertising and marketing firm, helping to create and enhance several well-known brands of bicycles and components such as Full Speed Ahead (FSA).
 David enjoys long road rides on his Colnago C40, singletrack on his Haro Sonix S mountain bike, errands on his BionX-equippped Trek mountain bike, and tooling around various domestic and international travel destinations on his Dahon Speed Pro TT.
 He is also an avid supporter of BikeMS, benefitting the National Multiple Sclerosis Society.

-Carlton Reid is editor-at-large of BikeBiz.com.
+Carlton Reid is senior contributor sustainability for Forbes.com and also writes for The Guardian and other newspapers.
+He was the founder of industry magazine BikeBiz.com.
 He is also the author of multiple books, including Roads Were Not Built for Cars and Bike Boom.
 Carlton has been a bike journalist since 1986, having become so after returning from a two-year solo cycle tour around Europe and the Middle East.
 He was the co-manager of the first British mountain bike team, having founded the team while editor of Bicycle Times magazine.
 He’s on Twitter at @carltonreid.